Step-by-Step Process of Manufacturing Dietary Supplements

 i.
 Accelerated stability:

-Ambient stability is determined by taking a sample of packaged product we manufacture and holding it in a retain room under controlled, ambient temperature and humidity.
+Ambient stability is determined by taking a sample of the packaged product we manufacture and holding it in a retain room under controlled, ambient temperature and humidity.
 The retain room is used to correlate and confirm shelf life results from accelerated testing.
-At regular intervals during its shelf life a product is pulled from the retain room and tested for potency which is then compared to the accelerated aging studies.
+At regular intervals, during its shelf life, a product is pulled from the retain room and tested for potency which is then compared to the accelerated aging studies.